|Misdiagnosis By Design - The Story Behind the ADA Diagnostic Criteria|

 Instead, the committee decided to set the cutoff for diagnosing diabetes on the Fasting Plasma Glucose test at 126 mg/dl (7.0 mmol/L), basing their choice on the fasting blood sugar results found in a study of 13 Pacific Native populations.
 The reason they gave for doing this was that this was the highest value found in any published study, anywhere.

 In the words of the committee,

 We chose to set a cutpoint at the upper end [of all values found in studies].
 "This value is slightly higher than most of the estimated cutpoints that would give the same prevalence of diabetes as the criterion of 2h PG, 200 mg/dl.
-That is, slightly fewer people will be diagnosed with diabetes if the new PFG criterion is used alone than if either the FPG or the OGTT is used and interpreted by the previous WHO and NDDG criteria.Once again, as had been in the case in 1979, the experts had come down firmly on the side of not diagnosing diabetes and had rejectied data drawn from studies of heterogeneous populations in favor of that drawn from isolated and probably genetically unique ethnic groups.
+That is, slightly fewer people will be diagnosed with diabetes if the new PFG criterion is used alone than if either the FPG or the OGTT is used and interpreted by the previous WHO and NDDG criteria.Once again, as had been in the case in 1979, the experts had come down firmly on the side of not diagnosing diabetes and had rejected data drawn from studies of heterogeneous populations around the world in favor of that drawn from isolated and probably genetically unique isolated ethnic group.